 Example 4 Mr. Smith attended a SNAP E&T orientation on Wednesday and decided he did not want to participate in the program.
-He notified staff on Friday.
-Unless Mr. Smith changes his mind and decides to stay in the program, staff must initiate a penalty by the close of business on the following Wednesday.
+He remembered that he had an appointment on Monday and notified staff on Friday that he would not attend the appointment.
+Unless Mr. Smith changes his mind and decides to stay in the program, staff must initiate a penalty by the close of business on the following Thursday, since the noncompliance did not occur until Mr. Smith missed the Monday appointment.

+Week 1: